Azurelol/StratusFramework/README.md

 - **Extensions**: A few extension methods which I found missing from the main classes we regularly interface with in Unity, such as GameObject and Monobehaviour.

 ---
-## Examples:
+## Features:

+Here are some of the main features within the framework.
 I have provided sample scripts to display the functionality in the samples folder.
 To test them just add them to a component in Unity and read the console's output to inspect the sequence of calls.
 Some snippets of the code within:

 #### Events